WhitmanOptiLab/PigmentSpotting/README.md

 pca_to_grey uses principal component analysis to convert the given image to greyscale by projecting the data onto the color axis that preserves the most variance.

 create_point_cloud converts a greyscale image to a scatterplot where darker colors are represented by more points.
+This allows us to use a Gaussian mixture model to find the spots.

 ## imageutilities.py